biologyguy/BuddySuite/README.rst

 Further instructions are available in the `installation guide <https://github.com/biologyguy/BuddySuite/wiki/Installation-Guide>`__.

-There is also a short `Beginners'
+There is also a `Beginners'
 Guide <https://github.com/biologyguy/BuddySuite/wiki/Beginners-Guide>`__
 to show you the basics.